nt2311-vn/checkdiff_fullfill/README.md

 The package it self is a tool help you quickly check differences between quantity fulfill with quantity in work order creation.
 But it **is your responsibilities** to download and provide data **CORRECTLY**

 Below are two links, already set up in Netsuite, for the data set of workorder and fulfillment.
-I suggest using with my dataset if you don't have a well set up search:
+I suggest using my dataset if you don't have a well set up one:
 - **IF**: [Item fullfilment dataset](https://5574610.app.netsuite.com/app/common/search/searchresults.nl?searchid=2243&whence=)
 - **WO**: [Work order dataset](https://5574610.app.netsuite.com/app/common/search/searchresults.nl?searchid=2637&whence=)